 Historical Uses Of Passionflower

-Indeed, passionflower has a long history of easing anxious minds and bodies.
+Indeed, passionflower has a long history of pacifying worried minds and bodies.
 The Aztec people were the first reported to use passionflower.
 In the late 1500s, a Spanish doctor was the first to record the use of passionflower when visiting Peru, where passionflower has long been used for encouraging restfulness.

 It's commonly taken in Mexico for disruptive sleep.
 The German Commission approved passionflower for nervous restlessness.
 The ESCOP (European Scientific Cooperative on Phytotherapy) recommends passionflower for easing tension, restlessness, irritability and sleep disturbances.
 Passionflower is listed in the pharmacopeias of Great Britain, the US, India, Switzerland, Germany and France, among others.